oguayasa/CrypticityAndVisualSearch-Pt2/README.md

 The intraclass correlation coefficent (ICC) that will be applied here is the ICC 2, because I am considering sub-block order (judge) as a random effect.
 This ICC measures subject rank consistency across samples, while controlling for the effects of varying group means.
 It is not an absolute measure of agreement.
 Search duration for TP searches will once again be used as an example.

+**Table 8** ICC estimates for the duration of True-Positive searches completed during the Easy and Hard crypticity treatments.
 |             | V1        | V2           |
 |-------------|:----------|:-------------|
 | Treatment   | Easy      | Hard         |